telerik/winforms-docs/menus/menu/working-with-radmenu-items/radmenuitem-events.md

 ## RadMenuComboItem Events

 For the __RadMenuComboItem__, you will probably want to work with the events of the embedded __ComboBoxElement__ property.
-The example below uses the __ComboBoxElement.SelectedIndexChanged__ event to get the currently selected combo box value.
+The example below uses the ComboBoxElement.__SelectedIndexChanged__ event to get the currently selected combo box value.

 #### Handling the SelectedIndexChanged event of RadMenuComboItem